 </dfdl:discriminator>

-It is a Schema Definition Error if a the test expression or test pattern is specified in more than one form.
+It is a Schema Definition Error if the test expression or test pattern is specified in more than one form.

 It is a Schema Definition Error if both a test expression and a test pattern are specified.

 A dfdl:discriminator can be an annotation on these schema components: